 review WGs issues and topics for Plenary Preparation.

 Four topics from the VC/WG Day discussion were selected to be presented in detail (three in this session, plus carbon action coordination in a later session).
+In addition, the presentation on possible coordination between CGMS and the CEOS Virtual Constellations dealing with Ocean parameters is briefly presented below.

+CGMS-CEOS coordination Mikael Rattenborg on behalf of the CGMS secretariat presented ways to encourage interaction between CGMS and the ocean-related CEOS VCs.
+Highlighting the increasing role of space-based ocean observations in the meterological domain, CEOS VCs and CGMS have mutual interest in multiple areas including coordination of observing systems and protection of assets; data dissemination, direct read out services and contribution to the WIS Products development; enhancing the quality of satellite-derived data and Products; and, outreach and training activities.
+Further discussions between CGMS and CEOS in this area is to be encouraged potentially going as far as “joint oversight” of Ocean-related VCs.

 Training Activities Eric Wood (USGS) introduced the topic, and Steven Neeck (NASA) gave an overview of potential P-VC training activities, and noted the importance of increasing the profile of training as a recognised CEOS contribution to the community.